 - Structural Changes

-Inclusive design, also known as universal design, is the specific design of environments and products so that everyone can use them, to the best of their ability, without requiring adaptation or specialized design.
+Inclusive design, also known as universal design, is the specific design of environments and products so that everyone can use them, to the best of their ability, without requiring adaptation or specialized design, according to JLL.
 Although universal design principles are traditionally applied to the learning environment, product design, and architecture, these principles also apply to the workplace as well.
 The following are five examples of designs in the work environment that take into consideration flexibility in how, when, and where work is performed.